What is Nightlife Crew?

 The report, ‘Drunken nights out: motivations, norms and rituals in the nigh-time economy’ was based on extensive qualitative research among 18-29 year olds who drink to get drink in the night-time economy.

 The review highlighted that one in three women and one in 10 men had experienced drunken sexual harassment on a night out.
 The Drunken Nights Out project aims to reduce those incidences.
-The key strands are:
+As part of this we developed three awareness campaigns:

-In 2014, we began a behaviour change intervention introducing staff into venues to provide support to customers who are potentially vulnerable because of excessive alcohol.
+In 2014, we began a behaviour change intervention introducing trained staff known as ‘Drinkaware Crew’ into venues to provide support to customers who are potentially vulnerable because of excessive alcohol by:

 - Making sure everyone leaves the venue safely